konsumer/lighthelp/README.md

 A friend is working on some cheap wireless switches & lights.
 This repo contains experiments & stuff to get them working.

-- `real.py` is what will eventually actually listen to the lightswitches
+- `real.py` - will eventually actually listen to the lightswitches
-- `emulator.py` is a pygame emulator.
-Press space to act like the button
+- `emulator.py` - a pygame emulator.
+Press space to act like the button.

 Make sure you have pygame installed for emulator: